Intrinsic mirrors for minimal adjoint orbits and categories of singularities: The Landau--Ginzburg model

-Following \cite[Example\thinspace 8.2]{KL} we conclude that there are 3 D-branes to be considered, $D_i$ corresponding to the components $Y_i$ for $i=0,1,2.$ However, there is a symmetry of the LG-model, given by $x \mapsto -x$ which interchanges $D_1$ and $D_2$ and therefore these are equivalent in $DB(S,y)$.
-We conclude that the category $DB(S,y)$ contains 2 objects, namely the 2 branes $D_0$ and $D_1$.
-To compute the morphisms we will pass to the category $D_{Sg}(S)$ of singularities of $S$ which is equivalent to the category of pairs $DB(S,y)$.
+We need to calculate the category of $D$-branes $DB(\mathcal Y_2,g)$ of the Landau--Ginzburg model $(\mathcal Y_2,g)$.
+Given that the critical fibre $Y$ has 3 irreducible components, following \cite[Example\thinspace 8.2]{KL} we conclude that there are 3 D-branes to be considered, $B_i$ corresponding to the components $Y_i$ for $i=0,1,2.$ However, there is a symmetry of the LG-model, given by $x \mapsto x^{-1}$ which interchanges $B_1$ and $B_2$ and therefore these are isomorphic in $DB(\mathcal Y_2,g)$.
+We conclude that the category $DB(\mathcal Y_2,g)$ is generated by 2 objects, namely the 2 branes $B_0$ and $B_1$.
+To compute the morphisms we will pass to the category $D_{sg}(Y)$ of singularities of $\mathcal Y_2$ which is equivalent to the category of the pair $DB(\mathcal Y_2,g)$.